Types

 Patterns:

-• drop stack from slot, swap items with hotbar, swap cursor stack, pickup single item, pickup some, drop all from cursor, move to other inventory, drop cursor stack, pickup all, swap with hotbar, nothing, drop all from slot, swap cursor, drop cursor, pickup all items, drop slot item, place all, drop cursor item, drop slot stack, drop single item from slot, swap with cursor, place some, pickup one item, drop single item from cursor, collect items to cursor, unknown, clone stack, drop stack from cursor, drop one item from slot, drop one item from cursor, unsupported, do nothing, drop one from cursor, pickup half, drop items from slot, swap stack with cursor, place all items, collect to cursor, pickup some items, drop slot, drop items from cursor, hotbar move and readd, shift move, custom, pickup single, place one item, hotbar swap items, drop one from slot, place some items, place one, pickup half stack, instant move, hotbar swap
+• drop stack from slot, swap items with hotbar, pickup all into bundle, place items from bundle, swap cursor stack, pickup single item, pickup some, drop all from cursor, move to other inventory, drop cursor stack, pickup all items into bundle, pickup from bundle, pickup all, place some into bundle, swap with hotbar, nothing, drop all from slot, swap cursor, drop cursor, place from bundle, pickup all items, drop slot item, place all, drop cursor item, drop slot stack, drop single item from slot, swap with cursor, place some, pickup one item, drop single item from cursor, pickup some items into bundle, collect items to cursor, unknown, clone stack, drop stack from cursor, drop one item from slot, pickup some into bundle, drop one item from cursor, unsupported, do nothing, place some items into bundle, drop one from cursor, pickup half, drop items from slot, swap stack with cursor, place all items, place all items into bundle, collect to cursor, pickup some items, drop slot, drop items from cursor, hotbar move and readd, shift move, custom, place all into bundle, pickup single, pickup items from bundle, place one item, hotbar swap items, drop one from slot, place some items, place one, pickup half stack, instant move, hotbar swap

 Since: 2.2-dev16